 If you travel with your computer or need to move it to another country, you can register for International Warranty Service.
 When you register with the International Warranty Service Office, you will receive an International Warranty Service Certificate that is honored virtually worldwide, wherever IBM or IBM resellers sell and service IBM PC products.

-For more information or to register for International Warranty Service in the U.S. or Canada, call 1-800-497-7426.
+For more information or to register for International Warranty Service:

+- In the U.S. or Canada, call 1-800-497-7426. - In Europe, call 44-1475-893638 (Greenock, U.K.).